 Although, it usually takes 3 – 7 days to complete all the paperwork and schedule the cremation.

-How long does a cremation take?
+How long does a cremation take in Tennessee?

 The cremation process takes anywhere between 2 to 5 hours, depending on the grade of the equipment and the time of day.
 Newer retorts perform faster, and once the retort has heated for the first cremation, subsequent cases will cremate faster.